camposfa/ant-6937-spring-2019/content/assignments/viz-challenges.md

 2. Inspect the data in the text files carefully.
 There are a couple of problems with the data structure that will need to be addressed when you import the files.
 3. The two files can be "bound" together row-wise using the `dplyr` function `bind_rows()`.
 Before binding, what do you need to add to each country's data file?
 4. Notice in the data how people >= 110 years old are coded, and why this is a problem.
 Since we want to treat age as a number, recode all such people to be 110 years old, and convert the column to a number.
 5. You can create a new column with percentile bins using the `dplyr` function `ntile()`.
-When doinng so, create 100 bins.
+When doing so, create 100 bins.

 **Hints for plotting:**